glglak/tap-dash-react-native-game/README.md

 - This project uses Expo SDK 52 with React Native 0.73.4
 - The app has been configured to support Android SDK 34 as required by Google Play
-- We've created a patch for the React Native Gradle plugin to ensure compatibility
-- For local builds, we use a custom script that handles common compatibility issues
+- The build scripts handle compatibility issues with Gradle and Java